 Difficulty seeing faraway objects

-Atropine 0.01% has proven to be effective in diminishing progression of myopia, or nearsightedness, in children1.
+Low-concentration atropine has proven to be effective in diminishing progression of myopia, or nearsightedness, in children.